behnamrhp/easy-normalizer/README.md

-# simple-normalizer
+# easy-normalizer

 ## about
-> **Simple-normalizer** uses a simple approach to return deeply nested entities with their ids.
+> **easy-normalizer** uses a simple approach to return deeply nested entities with their ids.
 >
 > Each entity is assumed to have a unique ID value.
 >